 Storage Conditions and Temperature Control

 When it comes to keeping cookies fresh, storage is key.
-How you store your cookies and the environment in which you store them plays a massive role in how long they will last.
+How you store your cookies and the environment in which you store them plays a massive role in how long does a batch of cookies last.
 Temperature, humidity, and the type of container all contribute to maintaining the freshness of your cookies.

 For instance, cookies that are stored at room temperature will stay fresh for a few days, but they can dry out if exposed to too much air.
 That’s why it’s essential to store them in an airtight container or resealable plastic bags.
 But, if you live in a humid climate, you might need to be extra cautious, as moisture can make your cookies soggy and stale.
 In that case, a cool, dry place is ideal!
 For more on batch sizes and preparation tips, read what does 1 batch of cookies mean.